SinclairPythonAkoto/LearningVim/Vim/README.md

 - Move to BOTTOM - `gg`
 - Skip blocks of code DOWN - `}`
 - Skip blocks of code UP - `{`
+You can also put numbers in front these commands to move the cursor a certain amount of places:
+- Move 50 lines down - `50k`
+- Move 20 lines up - `20k`
+- Move 10 code blocks up - `10{`
+- Moge 10 code blocks down - `10}`